-- 1. Is your bike the right size?
+1. Is your bike the right size?
 To check, see Section 3.A.
 If your bicycle is too large or too small for you, you may lose control and fall.
-If your new bike is not the right size, ask your dealer to exchange it before you ride it. - 2.
-Is the saddle at the right height?
+If your new bike is not the right size, ask your dealer to exchange it before you ride it.

+2. Is the saddle at the right height?
 To check, see Section 3.B.
-If you adjust your saddle height, follow the Minimum Insertion instructions in Section 3.B. - 3.
-Are saddle and seatpost securely clamped?
+If you adjust your saddle height, make sure that you follow the Minimum Insertion instructions in Section 3.B.

+3. Are saddle and seatpost securely clamped?
 A correctly tightened saddle will allow no saddle movement in any direction.
+See Section 3.B for details.

-See Section 3.B. - 4.
-Are the stem and handlebars at the right height for you?
-If not, see Section 3.C. - 6.
-Can you comfortably operate the brakes?
+4. Are the stem and handlebars at the right height for you?
+If not, see Section 3.C on what you can do about it.

+6. Can you comfortably operate the brakes?
 If not, you may be able to adjust their angle and reach.
-See Section 3.D and 3.E. - 7.
-Do you fully understand how to operate your new bicycle?
-If not, before your first ride, have your dealer explain any functions or features which you do not understand.
+See Section 3.D and 3.E for details.

+7. Do you fully understand how to operate your new bicycle?
+If not, before you ride, have your dealer explain any functions or features which you do not understand.